NB Power: Point Lepreau

 The construction of a nuclear plant in New Brunswick had been discussed since the late 1950s.
 For over 15 years, engineers from the NBEPC visited the Chalk River Laboratories to keep abreast of the latest trends in the field.
 Formal talks between the provincial and federal governments began in 1972 and discussions between representatives of Premier Richard Hatfield and Atomic Energy of Canada accelerated the following year.
 In the aftermath of the oil crisis, the province wanted to secure a source of electricity whose prices would be less volatile than oil.
 However, project financing was still an issue.

 The federal government then announced a loan program to help provinces such as New Brunswick in January 1974.
 Ottawa's pledge to cover half of the cost of a first nuclear plant removed the last obstacle to construction of the Point Lepreau Nuclear Generating Station.
 On February 5, 1974, Hatfield announced his decision to build the plant, 20 mi west of Saint John, and even raised the possibility of constructing a second one in the future.
 On May 2, 1975, the Canadian Atomic Energy Commission authorized the construction of two 640-MW units within a site that can accommodate a maximum of four reactors.

 Labour unrest, design problems and skyrocketing construction costs significantly increased the plant's price tag.
 The total price of the first operational CANDU-6 in the world was estimated at 466 million dollars in 1974.
-Inflation between 1978 –1982 was 46%, this increased the costs for all infrastructure projects in Canada.
+Inflation between 1978 and 1982 was 46%, this increased the costs for all infrastructure projects in Canada.
 Projects like Darlington Nuclear Generating Station and Point Lepreau had priced their estimates before the inflation.
 When it became operational 8 years later, on February 1, 1983, the cost had soared to C$1.4 billion.